MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 Unwind segues are only accessible from the Document outline.
 Unfortunately, there is no easy way to identify which button corresponds to which segue.
 Thus we must use the guess-and-check method when setting the identifier of unwind segues.

 > [action]
-Select the top  *Unwind segue to "Exit"* segue from the Document Outline, then in the Attributes inspector set its *Identifier* field to "Cancel".
-(Set the other segue's identifier to "Save".)
+Select the top  *Unwind segue to "Exit"* segue from the Document Outline, then in the Attributes inspector set its *Identifier* field to "cancel".
+(Set the other segue's identifier to "save".)
 >
  ![image displaying how to set segue identifier](./images/identifier.png)